 How Do You Calculate Forex Trading Trailing Stop Loss in Forex?

-A trailing stop loss order setting level can be calculated using indicators such as the Parabolic SAR indicator.
+A trailing stop loss order setting level can be calculated using forex indicators such as the Parabolic SAR indicator.

 If the market rises by a set number of pips the parabolic SAR indicator then adjusts the trailing stop loss level upward accordingly.

-Also if the market falls by a set number of pips the parabolic SAR indicator then adjusts the trailing stop loss level downwards accordingly.
+Also if the market falls by a set number of pips the parabolic SAR forex indicator then adjusts the trailing stop loss level downwards accordingly.

 Parabolic SAR Indicator